-The March of Dimes has created a new collaborative of 200 leading maternal and child health organizations and experts nationwide, including parents and community groups, to foster communities in which newborns, especially the most vulnerable, can get the healthiest start to life possible.
+The March of Dimes has created a new collaborative of almost 300 leading maternal and child health organizations and experts nationwide, including parents and community groups, to foster communities in which newborns, especially the most vulnerable, can get the healthiest start to life possible.

 The March of Dimes Prematurity Campaign Collaborative aims to achieve equity and demonstrated improvements in the preterm birth rate.
 Premature birth (before 37 weeks of pregnancy) and its complications are the #1 cause of death of babies in the United States.